AliyunContainerService/log-pilot/docs/docs.md

 ### More

-There are many that you can use to describe the log info.
+There are many labels you can use to describe the log info.

 - `aliyun.logs.$name=$path`
     - Name is an identify, can be any string you want.
 The valid characters in name are `0-9a-zA-Z_-`